And Still I Rise: Themes

-Critic Robert B. Stepto states that the poem "One More Round" is heavily influenced by the work and protest songs of the past.
+Critic Robert B. Stepto says that the poem "One More Round" is heavily influenced by the work and protest songs of the past.
 The even-number stanzas in the eight-stanza poem create a refrain like those found in many work songs and are variations of many protest poems.
 He is impressed with the creation of a new art form out of work and protest forms, but does not feel that Angelou develops it enough.

 In Angelou's favorite poem, "Still I Rise", which shares its title with a play she wrote in 1976, she refers to the indomitable spirit of Black people, using repetition and the categorization of injustices against them.
 She quoted it during interviews and often included it in her public readings.
 Despite adversity and racism, Angelou expresses her faith that one will overcome and triumph.
 Hagen compares "Still I Rise" with spirituals that express hope.
 As she does in "Phenomenal Woman" and throughout her poetry and autobiographies, Angelou speaks not only for herself, but for her entire gender and race.
-Reviewer Ellen Lippmann calls "Still I Rise" a "proud, even defiant statement of behalf of all Black people".
+Reviewer Ellen Lippmann calls "Still I Rise" a "proud, even defiant statement on behalf of all Black people".
 Angelou, during an interview in 1997, stated that she used the poem to help sustain her during hard times, and that many people, both Black and white, used it in the same way.

-Two of the poems in And Still I Rise, "Woman's Work" and "Momma's Welfare Roll", speak about women positively.
+Two of the poems in And Still I Rise, "Woman Work" and "Momma's Welfare Roll", speak about women positively.
 "Woman Work", without explaining or complaining, lists the mundane chores a stay-at-home wife and mother must accomplish.
 Neubauer compares the poem to "Phenomenal Woman", both of which share the same strong rhyme scheme, forceful rhythms, and theme of women's vitality.
 In "Momma Welfare Roll", Angelou speaks about the courage of a mother who goes on welfare, and acknowledges the demeaning turmoil she experiences when accepting government assistance.